 Language Courses

-There are various courses at the University of Salzburg that are offered independent of study programmes.
-These courses, such as German language courses, are designed to improve a student’s proficiencies and are offered as an additional and optional service.
+There are various courses at the University of Salzburg that are offered independently of the regular study programs.
+These courses, such as the German language courses, are designed to improve the students’ proficiencies and are offered as an additional and optional service.

 Consequently, participation in these courses requires service fees depending on the weekly workload!